 - The season they’re intended for use in: summer, 3-seasons or 4-seasons

-- Whether they’re filled with down or synthetic materials
+- Whether they’re a down filled bag, or use synthetic insulation materials

 Should you choose a summer, 3-season or 4-season bag?

-We’ve included a 4-season sleeping bag recommendation in this list which you should consider if winter backpacking is part of your plan and you need that added warmth to sleep comfortably.
+We’ve included a 4-season sleeping bag recommendation in this list.
+If winter backpacking is part of your plan and you need that added warmth to sleep comfortably on cold nights, then a 4-season bag is going to be the best sleeping bag option for you.

-While a super warm 4-season sleeping bag may sound appealing for other seasons if you feel the cold more than others, it’s worth considering whether you really need one of these bags if you won’t be camping in winter, as they tend to be bulkier and more expensive than 3-season bags, so may not work for your budget or be something you want to carry on summer and fall backpacking trips.
+While super-warm 4-season winter sleeping bags may sound appealing for other seasons if you feel the cold more than others, it’s worth considering whether you really need one of these bags if you won’t be camping in winter, as they tend to be bulkier and more expensive than 3-season bags, so may not work for your budget or be something you want to carry on summer and fall backpacking trips.

 There are other ways to help stay warm in your sleeping bag during these seasons, including ensuring you have a good, well-insulated sleeping pad, and are wearing the right clothes to sleep in.